maryamc/ReadMeForYou/README.md

   Good README Generator

 ## Description
-  The application is a readme.md generator.
+  This applications is a readme.md generator.
 It will generate a readme.md from the command line by using node.

 ## Table of Contents
   * [description](#description)